 IP options in received datagrams are processed in the IP layer according to the protocol specification.
 Currently recognized IP options include: security, loose source and record route (LSRR), strict source and record route (SSRR), record route, and internet timestamp.

-one non-DHCP-managed interface is up (the most common case)
+only one non-DHCP-managed interface is up (the most common case)

-file /etc/notrouter exists and DHCP does not say that IP forwarding is on
+the file /etc/notrouter exists and DHCP does not say that IP forwarding is on

-file /etc/defaultrouter exists and DHCP does not say IP forwarding is on
+the file /etc/defaultrouter exists and DHCP does not say IP forwarding is on